pocl/pocl/doc/sphinx/source/notes_6_1.rst

 ===================================

- * The old "work-item replication" work-group function generation method will be removed in the next release.
-It seems not provide any benefits anymore over simply fully unrolling the result of "loops".
+ * The old "work-item replication" work-group function generation method was removed to clean up the kernel compiler.
+It did not anymore have any use cases that could not be covered by fully unrolling "loops".